1099-B Tips & Tax Guides

 Read articleISO and NSO Stock Options — Fixing the Double-Counted Cost Basis on Your 1099-B

-You exercised your stock options, sold the shares, and now your 1099B is telling you that you made a much bigger profit than you actually did.
-The gain looks...
+You exercised your stock options, sold the shares, and now your 1099-B is telling you that you made a much bigger profit than you actually did.
+The gain look...

 Read articleWash Sales Across Accounts — The IRA, Spouse, and Multi-Broker Trap